Daily Routine Chart

 The Monkey & Chops Daily Routine Chart provides the perfect visual reminder of your child’s morning and evening routines.
 Firstly, it enables children to build their individual routines, using the task magnets included, promoting ownership of the process.
 Secondly, the images are colourful and simple in design so there is no confusion as to the type of task expected.
 Finally, kids can tick off each task as they go using the dry-erase marker.
 This provide a sense of achievement, whilst promoting confidence and independence.

+The Daily Routine Chart comes in two versions – the magnetic sheet version for attaching directly to the fridge, or, the rigid magnetic board to hang on any wall of your house.
 Each Daily Routine Chart pack includes 1 Daily Routine Chart magnet with two rows (for morning and evening routines), 38 task magnets and a dry-erase, magnetic marker pen.
 The magnets depict routine tasks that your children carry out upon waking each morning and before bed each night.
-Furthermore, they’re of simple and colourful design so kids can easily identify and relate to each task.
+Click here to order the Daily Routine Chart pack, or here to purchase the task magnets separately.

 Work the Routine

 Children respond well to routine.
 The Monkey & Chops Daily Routine Chart is designed to provide children with a visual reminder of what their individual routines look like.
 It aims to encourage your child to learn and understand the order of tasks in their morning and evening routines.
 Furthermore it develops independence and confidence in performing these tasks each day.